lex0c/linux-rootkit-poc/README.md

 - Hides processes, files, directories and network connections
 - Open remote terminal (plaintext) with password
 - Add PAM backdoor for local root access
+- Block some binaries to avoid analysis
+- Hides from the rkhunter and unhide
-- Avoids unhide, rkhunter and local sniffing
+- Avoids local sniffing
 - Exit on debug

 ## Access remote backdoor